cellml/libcellml/docs/reference/sectionB_elements.rst

 .. container:: issue-import-circular

-   3. Any CellML infoset imported, directly or indirectly, by the imported CellML infoset MUST NOT be semantically equivalent to the importing CellML infoset (see
+   3. Any :ref:`CellML infoset<specA_cellml_infoset>` imported, directly or indirectly, by the imported CellML infoset MUST NOT be semantically equivalent to the importing CellML infoset (see
       :ref:`Semantically equivalent CellML infosets <specA_semantic_equivalence>`